Table of Contents

 The Ca’Belli Prosecco Extra Dry is a $7.99 Trader Joe’s US exclusive though it is available in other countries under this label.
 This is a DOC Prosecco from an Italian custom wine producer.
 To start with the basics, Prosecco is produced from the Glera grape grown in the Prosecco region of Veneto in Northern Italy.

-Prosecco is the largest selling Sparkling wine in terms of volume, Champagne is the most profitable Sparkling wine due to its much higher price tag.
+Prosecco is the largest-selling Sparkling wine in terms of volume, Champagne is the most profitable Sparkling wine due to its much higher price tag.
 Prosecco undergoes two fermentation processes, the first not unlike typical still wine.
-The second the once fermented wine is transferred to huge pressurized vats. measured amounts of sugar and yeast are added the pressure is turned on and in a few weeks to a few months, the bubble process is complete.
+The once-fermented wine is transferred to huge pressurized vats.
+Measured amounts of sugar and yeast are added the pressure is turned on and in a few weeks to a few months, the bubble process is complete.

 The more expensive Prosecco wines typically have a longer second fermentation.
 Trader Joe’s does not provide details on the Ca’Belli Prosecco Extra Dry, but the second fermentation figures to be a few weeks rather than a few months.

 Most of the Prosecco region is rated as a DOC wine with a few areas designated DOCG (the G stands for Guarantee).
 At the value-price range, I can never tell the difference between a DOC or a DOCG Prosecco.
 The difference becomes more apparent in the higher price range wines.